 The following is a summary of the application.
 The complete application may be obtained via the Commission's Web site by searching for the file number, or for an applicant using the Company name box, at http://www.sec.gov/search/search.htm or by calling (202) 551-8090.

-2. CGMSIM is registered as an investment adviser under the Investment Advisers Act of 1940 (the “Advisers Act”) and serves as the investment adviser to CGMSF and NFIC.
-CGSIM is a Delaware corporation and a wholly owned subsidiary of The Carlyle Group L.P.
+2. CGMSIM is registered as an investment adviser under the Investment Advisers Act of 1940 (the “Advisers Act”) and serves as the investment adviser to the Existing Regulated Funds.
+CGMSIM is a Delaware corporation and a wholly owned subsidiary of The Carlyle Group L.P. (“Carlyle”).

-4. Applicants state that a Regulated Fund may, from time to time, form one or more SPV Subs.
+5. Applicants state that a Regulated Fund may, from time to time, form one or more SPV Subs.
 Such a subsidiary would be prohibited from investing in a Co-Investment Transaction with any Co-Investment Affiliate because it would be a company controlled by its parent Regulated Fund for purposes of sections 17(d) and 57(a)(4) and rule 17d-1.
-Applicants request that each SPV Sub be permitted to participate in Co-Investment Transactions in lieu of its parent Regulated Fund and that the SPV Sub's participation in any such transaction be treated, for purposes of the requested Order, as though the parent Regulated Fund were participating directly.
+Applicants request that each SPV Sub be permitted to participate in Co-Investment Transactions in lieu of its parent Regulated Fund and that the SPV Sub's participation in any such transaction be treated, for purposes of the Order, as though the parent Regulated Fund were participating directly.
 Applicants represent that this treatment is justified because a SPV Sub would have no purpose other than serving as a holding vehicle for the Regulated Fund's investments and, therefore, no conflicts of interest could arise between the Regulated Fund and the SPV Sub.
-The Regulated Fund's Board would make all relevant determinations under the conditions with regard to a SPV Sub's participation in a Co-Investment Transaction, and the Regulated Fund's Board would be informed of, and take into consideration, any proposed use of a SPV in the Regulated Fund's place.
-If the Regulated Fund proposes to participate in the same Co-Investment Transaction with any of its SPV Subs, the Regulated Fund's Board will also be informed of, and take into consideration, the relative participation of the Regulated Fund and the SPV Sub.
-CGMSF Sub and NFIC Sub are SPV Subs of CGMSF or NFIC, respectively, and formed specifically for the purpose of procuring financing or otherwise holding investments.
+The Board would make all relevant determinations under the conditions with regard to a SPV Sub's participation in a Co-Investment Transaction, and the Board would be informed of, and take into consideration, any proposed use of a SPV Sub in the Regulated Fund's place.
+If the Regulated Fund proposes to participate in the same Co-Investment Transaction with any of its SPV Subs, the Board will also be informed of, and take into consideration, the relative participation of the Regulated Fund and the SPV Sub.

-5. When considering Potential Co-Investment Transactions for any Regulated Fund, the applicable Investment Adviser will consider the Objectives and Strategies, investment policies, investment positions, capital available for investment (“Available Capital”), and other factors relevant to such Regulated Fund.
-Opportunities for Potential Co-Investment Transactions may arise when an investment adviser considers for a Co-Investment Affiliate investment opportunities that may be appropriate for a Regulated Fund.
-Upon issuance of the Order, the Investment Advisers will refer to the Investment Advisers of the Regulated Funds all Potential Co-Investment Transactions within a Regulated Fund's Objectives and Strategies that are considered for a Co-Investment Affiliate, and such investment opportunities may result in a Co-Investment Transaction.
+6. When considering Potential Co-Investment Transactions for any Regulated Fund, the applicable Investment Adviser will consider only the Objectives and Strategies, investment policies, investment positions, capital available for investment (“Available Capital”), and other factors relevant to such Regulated Fund.
+Upon issuance of the Order, the Investment Adviser to a Co-Investment Affiliate or the Co-Investment Affiliates (in the case of Capital Market Affiliates) will refer to the Investment Advisers of the Regulated Funds all Potential Co-Investment Transactions within a Regulated Fund's Objectives and Strategies that are considered for or by a Co-Investment Affiliate, and such investment opportunities may result in a Co-Investment Transaction.
 A Capital Markets Affiliate would have the opportunity to participate in a Co-Investment Transaction only if the demand for a Potential Co-Investment Transaction from the Regulated Funds and the other Co-Investment Affiliates is less than the total investment opportunity presented by such Potential Co-Investment Transaction.